danforthcenter/plantcv/docs/CONTRIBUTING.md

 ### Adding Features and Submitting Changes

-Always work in a branch rather than directly on the master or dev branches.
+Always work in a branch rather than directly on the master branch.
 Branches should focus on fixing or adding a single feature or set of closely related features because this will make it easier to review and merge your contributions.
-Since multiple people work on the same repository, make sure to keep your master/dev branches in sync with the master/dev of the danforthcenter/plantcv repository.
-The master branch is for official releases only, new developments should be based on the dev branch (i.e. your feature branch should be based and merged on dev).
+Since multiple people work on the same repository, make sure to keep your master branch in sync with the master of the danforthcenter/plantcv repository.
+The master branch is the central repository for stable releases and the latest code.

 Here is a simplified workflow on how add a new feature:

 #### Get the latest version

-Update your dev branch with the main PlantCV repository (both locally and on GitHub)
+Update your master branch with the main PlantCV repository (both locally and on GitHub)

 ```
 git fetch upstream
-git checkout dev
+git checkout master
-git merge upstream/dev
+git merge upstream/master
 git push
 ```

 #### Create a branch to do your work

-A good practice is to call the branch in the form of GH-<issue-number> followed by the title of the issue.
+A good practice is to call the branch in the form of plantcv-<issue-number> followed by the title of the issue.
 This makes it easier to find out the issue you are trying to solve and helps us to understand what is done in the branch.
 Calling a branch my-work is confusing.
 Names of branch can not have a space, and should be replaced with a hyphen.

 ```
-git checkout -b GH-issuenumber-title-of-issue
+git checkout -b plantcv-issuenumber-title-of-issue
 ```

 #### Work and commit